gradio-app/gradio/guides/05_chatbots/03_agents-and-tool-usage.md

 Tags: LLM, AGENTS, CHAT
 Related spaces: https://huggingface.co/spaces/gradio/agent_chatbot, https://huggingface.co/spaces/gradio/langchain-agent

 The Gradio Chatbot can natively display intermediate thoughts and tool usage.
 This makes it perfect for creating UIs for LLM agents.
 This guide will show you how.
-Before we begin, familiarize yourself with the `messages` chatbot data format documented in this [guide](./messages-format).

 ## The metadata key